Detention of Rümeysa Öztürk: Arrest and detention

 On March 25, Öztürk was arrested by six plainclothes officers as she left her home to meet friends to break their Ramadan fast.
 The officers, mostly masked, quickly moved up to her, whereupon they identified themselves as police and took away her phone and backpack.
 A bystander initially believed the incident to be a kidnapping.
-In a later sworn statement, Öztürk said that she initially believed she had been abducted by associates of the Canary Mission, and that when it was made clear that she had been arrested by law enforcement she was not told why.
+In a later sworn statement, Öztürk said that she initially believed she had been abducted by associates of Canary Mission, and that when it was made clear she had been arrested by law enforcement she was not told why.
 During this time she was shackled and denied access to a lawyer.
-One of the officers later told her that she would be transported a detention center in Vermont, as there were none in Massachusetts for women.
+One of the officers later told her that she would be transported to a detention center in Vermont, as there were none in Massachusetts for women.

 Öztürk was subsequently moved several times, including to Vermont, before eventually arriving at the South Louisiana ICE Processing Center.
-She claimed she was questioned while sleep-deprived, mistreated after suffering asthma attacks, and kept in an overcrowded cell in unsanitary conditions during this process.
-She also said that she was kept entirely indoors for the first week of her detention and that she had limited food and water for two weeks.
+She claimed she was questioned while sleep-deprived, mistreated after suffering asthma attacks, and had been placed in an overcrowded cell in unsanitary conditions during this process.
+She also said that she was kept entirely indoors for the first week of her detention, and had limited food and water for two weeks.

 Representatives of the Turkish government visited Öztürk while in detention to provide consular support and attempt to secure her release.
 In April a Congressional delegation, led by Louisiana Representative Troy Carter, visited Öztürk and another pro-Palestinian protestor who had been detained, Mahmoud Khalil.
-Reporting on the conditions the two were kept in, the delegation described pair as "political prisoners" and noted that both detainees complained of low temperatures as well a lack of medical care, food and religious accommodation.
+Reporting on the conditions the two were kept in, the delegation described the pair as "political prisoners" and noted that both detainees complained of low temperatures as well a lack of medical care, food and religious accommodation.
 ICE officials would later deny these claims.

 Öztürk's location was unknown to anyone but the authorities, in the initial 24 hours following her arrest, including her lawyer.
 Her movement out of Massachusetts also appeared to contravene an order issued by a US District judge not to be removed within the first 48 hours of her arrest.
-The US government claimed that, because of a lack of beds, ICE had already planned to move Öztürk to Louisiana prior to her arrest and that the District court had no jurisdiction over federal immigration actions.
-Legal representatives for both sides disputed where Öztürk's petition to be released should be heard, with District Judge Denise J. Casper eventually ruling that this would take place in Vermont, and that an earlier ruling barring her deportation would remain in effect.Öztürk was released on bail in May after US District Judge, William K Sessions, ordered her immediate release without restrictions.
-During the hearing Sessions highlighted that no evidence had been presented to support her detention, and that continued detention was likely to be detrimental to her health.
+The US government claimed that due to of a lack of beds, ICE had already planned to move Öztürk to Louisiana prior to her arrest and that the District court had no jurisdiction over federal immigration actions.
+Legal representatives for both sides disputed where Öztürk's petition to be released should be heard, with District Judge Denise J. Casper eventually ruling it would take place in Vermont, and that an earlier ruling barring her deportation would remain in effect.